Building In-House SEO For B2B SaaS: A Practical Playbook For Fast, Measurable Wins (2026)

 Team reporting and KPIs

 The SEO lead should report to Head of Growth or VP Marketing, not to an individual content producer.
 KPIs should be pipeline-driven: organic MQLs, trial starts, SQL velocity, and conversion rate improvements on SEO landing pages.
 Secondary metrics: organic sessions for priority keywords, time-to-index, and crawl error reduction.
-If you're weighing this, our guide to how to generate backlinks is a useful next step.
+If you're weighing this, backlink building is a useful next step.

 First 90-day plan (week-by-week, outcome-focused)